svdataman/gin/README.md

 ## Bayesian inference

 Rather than Maximum Likelihood, we could specify priors on the (hyper-)parameters of the ACV, and peform Bayesian inference.
-In general, to do this we need an MCMC tool to sample from the posterior.
-Here I use [tonic](https://github.com/svdataman/tonic).

 ```R
    # define the 'priors' for the parameter values